 The students live on the kibbutz, study Hebrew in the

-and kibbutz members often develop good connections, especially with the
+students and kibbutz members often develop good connections, especially

 The Ulpan students are